09 553 2211

 The 2015 Field was established in the Botanic Gardens.
 866 named crosses commemorated the men and women from the Wellington region who died in 1915.

-In 2016 a further 964 crosses were added named for those who died in 1916.
+In 2016 a further 964 crosses were added named for the men who died in 1916.

 Crosses with a background of Autumn trees